w3f/polkadot-wiki/docs/general/ledger.md

 :::warning Please Note

-- Because of required WebUSB support, Ledger wallets currently only work on Chromium-based browsers like Google Chrome.
+Because of required WebUSB support, Ledger wallets currently only work on Chromium-based browsers like Google Chrome.

-- Ledger does not currently support batch calls.
-As a consequence, if you nominate using the [staking dashboard](https://staking.polkadot.network/#/overview), you must use a hot wallet.
-  Alternatively, you can use the [Polkadot-JS UI](https://polkadot.js.org/apps/#/explorer) that allows for single calls (i.e., bonding and nominating). **Pool members are not affected by this issue.**

 :::